-Con Edison has set a target of 10% of projects by contractor fora Post-Installation Programmatic Inspection to confirm that the work was conducted in accordance with the incentive application.
+Con Edison has set a target of 10% of projects by contractor for a Post-Installation Programmatic Inspection to confirm that the work was conducted in accordance with the incentive application.
 Con Edison will withhold incentive payments for projects selected for Programmatic Inspection until after the inspection is complete and any issues found on site which call for remediation are addressed.
 Projects not selected for a Programmatic Inspection will be reviewed and processed for payment.
-All projects may be subject to a QAQC Inspection discussed below.
+All projects may be subject to a QAQC Inspection, as described in Section 5.
 Contractors should inform customers of the possibility of up to two inspections at the time of installation.